ethereumclassic/ethereumclassic.org-redesign-text/education.md

 # Why ETC?
 ETC has some of the largest network activity of any blockchain, consistently higher than Bitcoin Cash, and neck-and-neck with Litecoin.
-We have 3 developer teams, all of whom are committed to the long term ETC vision.
+We have multiple developer teams, all of whom are committed to the long term ETC vision.
 We are in the top-10 in programmer activity (measured by code commits).
 We have numerous sources of funding, and we continue to grow, day-by-day, commit-by-commit, line-by-line of code to create a bullet-proof network that anyone can use without fear of reprisal from a highly influential minority.

 # Using ETC (Beginner)
 ETC is one of the easiest chains to use, and if you're just getting started you can quickly start using ETC with Emerald Wallet.